|Listen to our CEO Susan Cull speak at a radio interview following ICT International winning an award at the NSW Premiers Export Awards. (14mb)

 “It is important that we recognise and promote how we are being innovative and what sets us apart.
 This fantastic awards program attracted 49 top quality entries from every major centre in the region and almost 140 people attended the awards night to hear their success stories,” Chair of Regional Development Australia Northern Inland (RDANI), Mal Peters said.

 ICT International is essentially scientists creating precision equipment for fellow scientists; technological solutions for soil, plant, water and environmental monitoring.
 Up to 20 percent of annual turnover over the past eight years has gone into research and design.
 ICT’s innovations have transformed the business from an importer of soil and plant instrumentation to an exporter of its own.
-What has been developed by ICT is unique and demand is global, with exports to 45 countries each year.
+What has been developed by ICT is unique and demand is global, with exports to over 50 countries each year.
 Staffing levels have grown from 6 to 21 in the past four years.

 ICT International’s environmentally sealed, low-power consuming data logging units come in varied models for specific purposes, with internet connectivity and software for complex measuring and processing in the field, and can be found in Australian and Amazon mangroves, deserts in the Middle East and the Arctic permafrost.
 Remote data logging or transmission solutions are what truly set ICT’s scientific devices apart.
 Managing Director, Dr Peter Cull said that the recognition means a great deal to his team.
 “This accolade is important for our business, particularly as they add credibility and a point of difference when starting a new overseas business relationship,” he said.